Last Updated: 8/27/2021 (included FAQ regarding the vaccine)

 Please contact your rheumatologist team for specifics as to how to time the vaccines around your medications.

 We are closely monitoring the public health recommendations and announcements from the Centers for Disease Control and Prevention regarding the COVID-19 (coronavirus) pandemic.
 Among other things, the CDC suggests washing your hands frequently and practicing social distancing.
 Some follow-up appointments may be done through phone or video conference (Telehealth), but we will let you know beforehand if that’s the case for your appointment.
 If you use immunosuppressive drugs, and have no symptoms of infection, you should continue your usual treatment.

-The safety of our patients and staff is paramount, so we’ve added extra precautions: Those who have travelled internationally, come in contact with COVID-19, or experienced flu-like symptoms such as a fever, persistent cough, or shortness of breath in the past two weeks must reschedule their appointments, free of charge.
+The safety of our patients and staff is paramount, so we’ve added extra precautions: Those who have traveled internationally, come in contact with COVID-19, or experienced flu-like symptoms such as a fever, persistent cough, or shortness of breath in the past two weeks must reschedule their appointments, free of charge.
 We have increased our frequency of disinfecting high-touch areas and usage of gloves and masks.
 We also perform a complete deep cleaning every night.

 People who use immunosuppressive drugs, and have no symptoms of infection, should continue their usual treatment.
 As always, if signs of infection with fever and other influenza-like symptoms should occur, a brief break from the immunosuppressive therapy may be appropriate.
 This assumes, however, that the patient is not completely dependent upon these specific medications.
 Prednisone and other cortisone (steroid) preparations should never be discontinued abruptly.